Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 ## Wildcards

 The `*` symbol in commands is known as a wildcard.
 It basically means 'anything'.
 If we navigate to our root directory using `cd /` and then enter `ls *`, you'll note that it shows the directory contents of every directory within the root directory.
-We can also use the wildcard to set constrains on commands, the command `ls l*` means 'ls every directory starting with an l; anything can come after the l'.
+We can also use the wildcard to set constraints on commands, the command `ls l*` means 'ls every directory starting with an l; anything can come after the l'.

 One particularly dangerous way of using wildcards is deleting files with `rm`.
 If you enter the command `rm *`, it will attempt to delete everything (except for directories, unless you add the `-r` flag).
 Wildcards are a very powerful tool for working with multiple files, but use them with caution.